ClassOrg-Data-Sci-F2024/L1Arb-Eng-Articles-Analysis/progress_report.md

 ### Sharing Scheme

 I am using the raw data provided by Vercellotti, M. L. (2017) in TalkBank and will derive from it data for my analysis.
-TalkBank uses the Creative Commons license which allows users of the data to "*copy and redistribute the material in any medium or format*" and to "*remix, transform, and build upon the material*" as long as they follow the [license](https://creativecommons.org/licenses/by-nc-sa/4.0/) terms.
+TalkBank uses the Creative Commons BY-NC-SA 4.0 license which allows users of the data to "*copy and redistribute the material in any medium or format*" and to "*remix, transform, and build upon the material*" as long as they follow the [license](https://creativecommons.org/licenses/by-nc-sa/4.0/) terms.
 This means I can share the data as long as I follow the terms, which will help in understanding my coding process since a decent portion of it is dedicated to the texts.

 ### License